Michael Harris II Player Props: Braves vs. Angels

 Angels Pitching Rankings

-- Angels pitchers combine to surrender 130 total home runs at a clip of 1.2 per game (to rank 20th in baseball).
+- Angels pitchers combine to rank 21st in baseball in home runs given up (133 total, 1.2 per game).

-- In his last appearance on Thursday against the Detroit Tigers, the lefty tossed five innings, allowing two earned runs while surrendering five hits.
+- The righty last appeared on Friday against the Toronto Blue Jays, when he tossed 5 1/3 innings, allowing three earned runs while giving up six hits.

-- The 26-year-old has amassed an ERA of 4.22, with 7.4 strikeouts per nine innings, in 18 games this season.
-Opponents have a .255 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.